xeoron/frenamer/README.md

 				Defaults to -sa but can -sp, option -r is disabled, and will replace all files, unless -f, -e, -tf, or -tst is set.
 	-sn=xxx 	Set the start-number count for -sa, -sp, or -rf mode to any positive integer.
-	-e=xxx		Target only files with file extension XXX -silent	    Silent mode-- suppress all warnings, force all changes, and omit displaying results -help	    Usage options.
+    -silent	    Silent mode-- suppress all warnings, force all changes, and omit displaying results -help	    Usage options.
     -version    Version number.